grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

 Now, contrary to *fake it...* technique, we don't try to remove duplication between the Statement and the code.
 Instead, we add another example of the same rule.
 What do I mean by "the same rule"?
 Well, we need to consider our axes of variability.
-In addition, there are two things that can vary - either the first addend, or the second - thus, we have two axes of variability.
+In the addition operation, two things can vary - either the first addend, or the second - thus, we have two axes of variability.
 For our second example, we need to keep one of them unchanged while changing the other.
-Let's say that we decide to keep the second input value the same as in previous example (which is 0) and change the first value to 1.
+Let's say that we decide to keep the second input value the same as in the previous example (which is 0) and change the first value to 1.
 So this single example:

 ```csharp
 [Theory]